smt/dotfiles/README.md

 rake
 ```

+*Please Note:*

-Note that the dotfiles assume the existence of certain languages and frameworks, such as Python, Ruby, Node.js.
+As is, the dotfiles assume the existence of certain languages and frameworks, such as Python, Ruby, Node.js, and other things that I myself use on a daily basis.

 I am also a [fish](http://fishshell.com/) user, so if you're not, lots of things won't work or make sense to you.
+All that being said, you should probably consider switching to fish.
+The dream of the '90s is still alive.

 ### Dotfile Structure